FAIRmat-NFDI/pynxtools/docs/how-tos/use-multi-format-reader.md

 ## Parsing the config file
 Next up, we can make us of the config file, which is a JSON file that tells the reader how to map the concepts from the HDF5 and ELN files in order to populate the template designed to match `NXsimple`.
 Essentially, the config file should contain all keys that are present in the NXDL.
 In our case, the config file looks like this:

+I recommend to make the statement even stronger, the choices made in the config file define how semantics from the src and trg (NeXus) side are mapped.

 ```json
 {
   "/ENTRY/title": "@eln",